peregrinescode/peregrinescode.github.io/index.md

 I'm Ross, a physicist currently working at HU Berlin.

-I built this website to learn a little about how the internet works and websites are created.
+I built this website to learn a little about how the internet works, and how websites are created.

 <!-- You can find my CV [here](/assets/pdfs/CV-RossWarren.pdf) (last updated: 6 May 2020). -->